Skip to main content

 Search for a film title, director, club name, or location.
 Currently includes information on over 2500 unique screenings of films during the 1940s, 1950s, and 1960s at six clubs operating in Argentina, Colombia, Mexico, and Uruguay.

-Events with Rielle Navitski
+Events featuring Rielle Navitski

 Room 400 | Fine Arts Building